 If you’ve never had any credit before, or are recovering from bad credit, consider taking out a credit builder loan.
-This type of loan is specifically designed for people who may not qualify for traditional financing, such as a credit card or personal loan.
+It’s a loan specifically designed for people who may not qualify for traditional financing, such as a credit card or personal loan.

 What is a credit builder loan?

-It’s similar to a secured credit card, except you don’t need money up front to act as a security deposit.
-Instead, you receive the loan amount, but you must repay the loan and interest in full before you can actually access the cash.
-It’s a great way to get a loan and improve your credit history if your credit is bad or thin, meaning you don’t have a long credit history.
+It’s similar to a secured credit card, except you don’t need money upfront to act as a security deposit.
+Instead, you receive the loan amount, but you must repay the loan and interest in full before accessing the cash.

-With a better credit history, you’ll be able to get lower rates on larger loans or credit cards in the future.
-So a credit builder loan really acts as an investment in your financial future.
+With a better credit score, you’ll be able to get lower rates on larger loans or credit cards in the future.
 By making interest payments on a small amount now, you can save money in the long run when you need to borrow money for a larger purchase.

-Where can you find a credit builder loan?
+Where can I get a credit builder loan?

-Credit builder loans are usually found at smaller financial institutions like a community bank or credit union rather than large financial institutions.
-This type of loan may not be advertised, so it’s best to call around and ask if they’re available.
+Credit builder loans are usually found at smaller financial institutions like community banks or credit unions.
+They may not be advertised, so it’s best to call around and ask if they’re available.

-While some local credit unions may have certain employment requirements, many may just require you to live in a certain area.
+Some local credit unions may have certain employment requirements, but many just require you to live in a certain area.
 Many credit unions across the country allow you to become a member by making a low, one-time contribution to a non-profit organization of their choice.
 It’s a quick and easy way to get access to specialized financial products like a credit builder loan.

-You can also compare credit builder loan terms from certain online lenders.
-Self Lender, for example, allows you to take out a loan in increments ranging from $550 to $2,200.
-The money is held in a CD account and earns interest while you make monthly payments for a year.
+You can also compare loan terms from certain lenders online.
+For example, Self allows you to take out a credit builder loan in increments ranging from $550 to $2,200.
+The money is held in a CD account and earns interest while you make payments for a year.
 Read our full review of them here.

-Your payment includes both principal and interest on the loan amount.
-Once you repay the entire loan, you get the money from the CD account, plus the interest that earned over the year.
+Your monthly payment includes both principal and interest on the loan amount.
+At the end of the loan, you get the money from the CD account and the interest earned over the year.

 It won’t be enough to cover the interest you paid for the loan, but it does give you a full year of positive payment history on your credit report.
-If you don’t finish paying off the loan for some reason, you’ll receive the balance of the money in the account, with your outstanding loan balance subtracted from that amount.
-Check out other lenders to compare loan amounts and interest rates.
+If you don’t finish paying off the credit builder loan for some reason, you’ll receive the balance of the money in the account, with your outstanding loan balance subtracted from that amount.
+Check out other online options to compare loan amounts and interest rates.

 How can you qualify for a credit builder loan?

-Qualification standards vary depending on the financial institution you choose for getting a credit builder loan.
+Qualification standards vary depending on the lender you choose.
 However, there are a few things you can count on no matter where you go.
 First of all, you’ll need to be at least 18 years old and have a valid social security number.
-If you go with a traditional lender like a bank or credit union, you may need some type of account with them.
+If you go with a traditional lender like a credit union or bank, you may need some type of account with them.

 If you choose a credit union, you’ll have to join based on their individual membership guidelines.
 Otherwise, you’ll likely just need some type of banking account or debit card for the bank to reference.

-If you’ve never had a problem with ChexSystems, then you should meet this criteria just fine.
+If you’ve never had a problem with ChexSystems, then you should be just fine.
 If you have, you may need to wait a while before your ChexSystems report ages a bit more.
 Check with your local loan officer or online with your lender to find out any other requirements.
-Most approval processes are quick and easy, taking just minutes when you apply online.
+Most approval processes are easy, taking just minutes when you apply online.

-Most credit builder loans have maximum amounts between $500 and $1,500.
+Most credit builder loans have maximum amounts between $500 and $2,500.
 You may be able to borrow a little bit more, but that’s the general range.
-The exact amounts vary depending on your financial institution and where you live.
+The exact amounts vary depending on your where you get the loan and where you live.
 Loan terms generally last between 12 and 24 months.

-Finally, whatever credit builder loan you choose, make sure the lender actually reports to all three credit bureaus.
-If they don’t, there’s simply no reason to take out the loan.
-Make sure a credit builder loan truly works for you by establishing a lasting credit history you can leverage in the future.
+Finally, make sure the lender actually reports to all three credit bureaus.
+If they don’t, there’s simply no reason to take out a credit builder loan.
+Make sure it truly works for you by establishing a lasting credit history you can leverage in the future.